AlineDamas/AlineDamas/README.md

 :books: I’m currently learning SQL, Pyhton, R and Power BI.

 :outbox_tray: 2022 Goals:
-I am looking to find a new job to help and assist with my knowledge on some project.To that end, I am currently undergoing training in Data Analytics through the Academy of Data Science.
-In this training, I am developing skills in data manipulation with Python, R, SQL and Power Bi.
-I hope to soon share my acquired knowledge here.
-As a professional, I hope to explore data as much as possible, to find solutions and good results .  :blush:
+Hello, I am currently entering the world of data and here I will present my progress in some tools.
+I am studying post-graduation in Analytics and Business Intelligence at Pontifica Universidade Católica de Minas (PUC-MINAS), and in parallel I am doing the Data Analyst Training course at Data Science Academy (DSAS).
+In this training, I am developing skills in data manipulation with Python, R, SQL and Power Bi, and as a bonus the Julia language.  :blush:

 ## About me